Roadrunner Comfort Support

 In the popup, select YES to complete the rotation.

-The sensor is designed to clip to the fin of most air vents.
+The sensor is designed to clip to a fin on most air vents.
 It should be located as close as possible to the controller, but should work over a distance of 30 feet or more.

 If this clip does NOT attach securely to your air vent, please contact support@roadrunnercontrol.com for alternatives.